jhenly/bookie-scrape/README.md

-# sports-book-scraper
+# Bookie Scrape

-Scrape sports book website with java
+Java application that scrapes a sports book website's listed bookies' over-unders and populates an Excel workbook or Google Sheets workbook with the scraped data.